-Mylan appreciates the UAW's perspective and welcomes the opportunity to discuss the Shareholder Proposal with shareholders, and so the Board has included the Shareholder Proposal for discussion at the AGM.
-However, the UAW does not have standing to submit the Shareholder Proposal for a vote at the AGM under Dutch law or the Company's Articles of Association.
-Consistent with Dutch law, the Company's Articles of Association and SEC's Rule 14a(8)(h), the Shareholder Proposal will not be voted on at the AGM.
+Mylan appreciates the UAW's perspective and welcomes the opportunity to discuss the Shareholder Proposal with shareholders, and so the Board has decided to include the Shareholder Proposal for discussion at the AGM.
+The Company's Dutch counsel has advised that pursuant to Dutch legal requirements, including because the UAW did not hold at least three percent of Mylan's issued share capital as of April 22, 2019, it would be contrary to Dutch law for the Company to allow the UAW to present the Shareholder Proposal for a vote at the AGM.
+Consistent with Dutch law and the Company's Articles of Association, the Shareholder Proposal will not be voted on at the AGM.
 The Board encourages shareholders to attend the AGM to discuss the Shareholder Proposal so that the Board can consider their views and perspectives.
+Alternatively, shareholders may use the Company's proxy card to express their views as discussed below.